gaborkukucska/miniManus/README.md

 ## Acknowledgments

-- Inspired by the Manus project
+- Inspired and buil by the amazing Manus project guided by Gabby✌️
 - Built for the Termux community
 - Special thanks to all the LLM API providers